-Definition Term For detailed instructions on how to map locations, see "Instructions for Mapping Patient Care Locations in NHSN" in the Locations and Descriptions chapter.
+Term Definition For detailed instructions on how to map locations, see "Instructions for Mapping Patient Care Locations in NHSN" in the Locations and Descriptions chapter.
 Clinical correlation Physician documentation of antimicrobial treatment for site-specific infection related to equivocal findings (not clearly identified) of infection on imaging test.
 For example, when applying intraabdominal infection (IAB) criterion "3b", the finding of 'fluid collection seen in the lower abdominal cavity' on an imaging test, may or may not represent an infection.
 This finding is not clearly identified as an infection and should be confirmed with clinical evidence that an infection is present.
 In the case of IAB criterion "3b", the clinical evidence that is required, is physician documentation of antimicrobial therapy for treating the intraabdominal infection.
 Date of event (DOE) The date the first element used to meet an NHSN site-specific infection criterion occurs for the first time within the seven-day infection window period or SSI surveillance period.
 Synonyms: infection date, date of infection, event date.
 In the case of a process measure, the date the process or intervention was performed (for example, the day a central line was inserted is the date of CLIP event).
-This definition does not apply to LabID Event, PedVAE or VAE.
-See Date of event for VAE, SSI, and LabID Event, PedVAE in respective protocols.
-The denominator days present is only used in the AUR Module.
-See Antimicrobial Days present Use and Resistance (AUR) Module.
-Device-associated An infection meeting the HAI definition is considered a device-associated HAI (for infection example, associated with the use of a ventilator, central line, or indwelling urinary catheter) if the device was in place for >2 calendar days on the date of event and was also in place on the date of event or the day before.
+This definition does not apply to LabID Event, PedVAE, or VAE.
+See Date of event for VAE , SSI , LabID Event , and PedVAE in respective protocols.
+Days present The denominator days present is only used in the AUR Module.
+See Antimicrobial Use and Resistance (AUR) Module .
+Device-associated infection An infection meeting the HAI definition is considered a device-associated HAI (for example, associated with the use of a ventilator, central line, or indwelling urinary catheter) if the device was in place for >2 calendar days on the date of event and was also in place on the date of event or the day before.
 If the device was in place for >2 calendar days and then removed, the date of event must be the day of discontinuation or the next day to be device associated.
 For a patient who has a central line in place on hospital admission, day of first inpatient access is considered Device Day 1.
-For a patient who has a ventilator or urinary catheter in place on the day of admission, Device Day 1 is day of admission.
-A count of the number of patients with a specific device in a patient care location Device days during a time period.
+For a patient who has a ventilator or urinary catheter in place prior to inpatient admission, the device day count that determines device-association begins with the admission date to the first inpatient location.
+Device days A count of the number of patients with a specific device in a patient care location during a time period.
 This count can be determined electronically or manually by a daily count or weekly sampling.
 See Denominator Data section within individual protocols.
 Died The patient died during the current facility admission.